Building an emergency fund is key, as is making sure that both partners in any marriage have a clear understanding of the couple's finances.

 While divorce might not be as scary as death, it can be even harder to discuss with your partner.
 After all, why would you even bring it up, especially if things are going well?!

 But no one gets married with the plan to get divorced.
-That’s why it can be a good idea to discuss things like prenups when things are going well and you’re both deeply, madly in love rather than risk having to hammer out those sorts of details if things get rocky.
+That’s why it can be a good idea to discuss stuff like prenups when things are going well and you’re both deeply, madly in love rather than risk having to hammer out those sorts of details if things get rocky.